Georgia prosecutors say all 16 fake Trump electors are targets in criminal probe - KTVZ

 “Each of the sixteen persons who signed the unofficial Elector Certificate ultimately submitted to the National Archives received a similar target letter alerting, that person both that his testimony was required by the special purpose grand jury and that he was a target of the investigation,” prosecutors said Tuesday.

-Court filings earlier Tuesday had revealed that 11 of the 16 fake GOP electors received letters notifying them that the were targets of the investigation, and not merely witnesses.
+Court filings earlier Tuesday had revealed that 11 of the 16 fake GOP electors received letters notifying them that they were targets of the investigation, and not merely witnesses.

 Willis’ office informed lawyers for those fake electors that the status change from witness to target was the result of “new evidence” that has come to light over the course of the probe.